tus/tus-resumable-upload-protocol/protocol.md

 The "X-" prefix for headers has been deprecated, see [RFC 6648](http://tools.ietf.org/html/rfc6648).

-### How can I deal with bad http proxies?
+### How can I deal with bad HTTP proxies?

-If you are dealing with http proxies that strip/modify http headers or can't handle `PATCH` requests properly, you should consider using https which will make it impossible for proxies to modify your requests.
+If you are dealing with HTTP proxies that strip/modify HTTP headers or can't handle `PATCH` requests properly, you should consider using HTTPS which will make it impossible for proxies to modify your requests.

 If that is not an option for you, please reach out to us, we are open to